 What happens at the hearing?

-EA hearings usually take place at the Tribunal office in Brisbane.
-Applicants may attend via phone or in person.
+Applicants usually attend the hearing via phone or in person.
 The Tribunal will ask the Applicant questions in relation to the application they have submitted.
 The Applicant may be accompanied by a support person if they choose.

 What decisions can the Tribunal make?

-After reviewing the Application for EA and listening to all the information at the hearing, the Tribunal will make a decision whether to issue, or refuse to issue, an EA.
+After reviewing the application form and listening to all the information at the hearing, the Tribunal will make a decision whether to issue, or refuse to issue, an EA.
 In some cases, the Tribunal may decide more information is required, and may, for example contact the person who completed Part B.

 The Tribunal may issue an EA for the person only if the Tribunal considers all the criteria are met.